kennylong22/kennylong22.github.io/README.md

-# Portfolio homepage is found here: https://kennylongdev.com/
+# Portfolio homepage can be found here: https://kennylongdev.com/